neurodata-cobalt/cobalt/docs/jyim6/week4_deliverables.md

 - Set up my environment more by creating lots of helper classes/functions

 ### Next week
-- Will pick an algorithm and start implementing it.
+- Will pick a cell-detection algorithm and start implementing it.
 - As the needs arise I will work more on this image generation tool.